ONS-Innovation/prt_db/README.md

 This project uses Sqitch for database version control.
 Sqitch organises database changes (`.sql` files) into changesets.
 Each set has a deploy, revert and verify script.
 The changesets are stored in the `./deploy`, `./revert` and `./verify` directories respectively.

+When using Sqitch, please refer to the repository's [contributing guidelines](./.github/CONTRIBUTING.md#sqitch) for more information on how to use Sqitch and the conventions used in this project.

 ## Database Structure

 The database is structured into schemas.
 Each schema contains tables, views and other database objects relating to the different tools the database integrates with.
 The schemas are: